Sunchit/Coding-Decoded/README.md

 *************

-The motive is to help the viewers of the [Coding Decoded Channel](https://www.youtube.com/c/CodingDecoded/) land the job of their dreams and  become a better engineer!
+The motive is to help the viewers of the [Coding Decoded Channel](https://www.youtube.com/c/CodingDecoded/) land the job of their dreams and  become better engineer!
-It is a one stop solution for all your technical knowledge.
+It is the one-stop solution for all your technical knowledge.
 Its primary focus is to help viewers build strong

 * _Data structures and algorithm concepts_
 * _Coding Aptitude_
 * _System Design_
-* _Interviewing Aptitude and process_
+* _Building Interviewing Aptitude_
 * _Deciphering Interviewer's mindset_
 * _Motivational talks_

 So far over since Aug,2020 we have solved **_1000+ problems_** and published their video solutions.
 We daily publish solutions to leetcode monthly challenges.
 We also solve leetcode weekly contest questions as well.

+You must be thinking, Why you should view Conding Decoded's content while there are so many others available on social media?

+Meet Sunchit Dudeja, apart from being Founder of Coding Decoded, I am working as SDE-V at Adobe have more than 8 years of industry experience
+The in-depth knowledge you will get here, I am sure no other youtuber can ever share.

+1) With more than 500+ design rounds taken, learn from the perspective of an interviewer
+2) Learn from 8 years experienced professional working one of the leading company
+3) Each video based on Real life examples
+4) It is free of cost, no charges
+5) Short videos <=15 mins

 #### _A picture is worth 1000 words, and a video is worth 100000+ words_